Sharp weak type inequalities for the dyadic maximal operator: Abstract

 \section{Abstract}

 We obtain sharp estimates for the localized distribution function of $\cm\f$, when $\f$ belongs to $L^{p,\infty}$ where $\cm$ is the dyadic maximal operator.
-We obtain these estimates given the $L^1$ and $L^q$ norm, $q<p$ and certain weak $L^p$-conditions.
+We obtain these estimates given the $L^1$ and $L^q$ norm, $q<p$ and certain weak-$L^p$ conditions.In this way we refine the known weak (1,1) type inequality for the dyadic maximal operator.As a consequence we prove that the inequality